aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 ![](./resize_svg2.png)

 As I change the size of this SVG, data of points in paths won't change at the same time.
-What that means is that drawing will always keep in the same position.
+What that means is that what I have drawn should be always in the same position.

 Attributes like `width`, `height`, and `viewBox` will also affect data of points.